 Two working groups will be established to look at the issues relating to domestic and feral cats and provide the necessary information for the Plan.
 The working groups will include members of the Reference Group and selected experts from outside the Reference Group.
 The Reference Group itself will consider the broader issues that influence or impact on cat management in Tasmania, such as resourcing, roles and responsibilities and legislation.

 Biosecurity Tasmania will post links to information on its website that has been developed here in Tasmania or is available on other websites that provides useful background information and information on cat management in general.

 Communicating the work and progress of the groups will be high priority.
 The Reference Group wants the Tasmanian community to have ownership of the Tasmanian Cat Management Plan, and will use a range of tools to achieve this.
 Regular updates will be posted here on the Biosecurity Tasmania website and Facebook page; Reference Group participants will ensure their members are kept informed, via their newsletters and social media; forums and opportunities for public comment will occur.

 Ongoing input during the formulation of the plan from the community can occur via the Biosecurity Tasmania Facebook page or the Reference Group members pages.

 A draft of the Tasmanian Cat Management Plan is due by the end of the year, so the working groups will be required to report to the Reference Group twice in that period, whilst the Reference Group will come together for at least three meetings.

 Further Information and Resources

-In support of the work being carried out by the Tasmanian Cat Management Reference Group a range of information and resources on Cat Management are available on the DPIPWE wesbite:
+In support of the work being carried out by the Tasmanian Cat Management Reference Group a range of information and resources on cat management are available on the DPIPWE website: